LifeEmu/Emu8_z80/README.md

 ## Special Thanks to...
 * Zeroko for overall program structure
 * calc84maniac for their look-up table idea
-* Tari for variable data structure information
+* Tari for variable/application data structure information
 * fghsgh for helps on memory stuff, and fasmg information
 * jacobly for [his fasmg header files](https://github.com/jacobly0/fasmg-z80)
 * LogicalJoe for fasmg stuff